yairm210/Unciv/docs/Modders/Mod-file-structure/5-Miscellaneous-JSON-files.md

     defensiveBuildingStrength
     where %techs is the percentage of techs in the tech tree that are complete If no techs exist in this ruleset, %techs = 0.5 (=50%)
+- [^S]: The distance that cities can attack
+- [^T]: The tiles in distance that population in cities can work on.
+Note: Higher values may lead to performace issues and may cause bugs. cityWorkRange may be greater than cityExpandRange.
+- [^U]: The distance that cities can expand their borders to.
+Note: Higher values may lead to performace issues and may cause bugs.
 - [^C]: Formula for Unit Supply:
     Supply = unitSupplyBase (difficulties.json)
     unitSupplyPerCity \* amountOfCities + (difficulties.json)